Skip to main content

 Courses Accessible

-• Total Number of Courses Available: The total number of courses a user can access on the platform.
+• Total Number of Courses Available: The total number of courses each user can access on the platform.
+Note: when aggregated across groups, this metric will count each User-Course combination as one data-point.

 Assigned